 Solo Performance is a class designed to be a laboratory for students to create, nurture, and perform work that is sourced from their own personal groundswell of creativity and imagination.
 As storytellers, artists need to constantly be challenged to revisit their own personal why: why they are storytellers in the first place, and the methodology with which they approach creative expression.
-With
+With discussion, warmup and movement, solo practice, and allotted practice time, students will engage in critical analyzation of social and historical human-interest themes: what matters to them personally and what role their work has in the world at large.
+Using all forms of storytelling mediums including, but not limited to, acting, text, music, dance, movement, clown, mask, and media, students will utilize their creativity to create and perform original work that challenges, inspires, and elevates their platform as artists.
+Prerequisites: ACT 145

-ACT 257 | Stand Up [2 credits]
+ACT 257 | Stand Up Comedy [2 credits]

-This course will help you acquire the basic techniques of comedy writing, presentation and performance, with the added bonus of performing in front of an audience at the end of the semester!
-Students will understand the concept of comic persona and be able to identify their own learned practical tools for writing comedy.
+This course will help the student acquire the basic techniques of comedy writing, presentation, and performance, with the added bonus of performing in front of an audience at the end of the semester.
+Students will understand the concept of comic persona and be able to identify their own learned, practical tools for writing comedy.
 They will also learn to rhythmically construct material that compliments their comic persona.
 They will be taught basic microphone and stage presentation techniques to highlight and punctuate their material.
 By the semester's end they will have experienced performing and testing out material on a regular basis in front of classmates and industry professionals.
 Prerequisites: ACT 158